numbskullx26/NLP-Weather-Disaster/README.md

 Results: Obtained promising results with high accuracy and reliable predictions for different weather-related disaster categories

 Deployment: Integrated the trained model into a user-friendly interface or application to allow real-time classification of weather-related texts

+Practical Applications: This project has various practical applications, including:

+Early warning systems: By classifying weather-related texts, the model can aid in the early detection and prediction of disasters, enabling timely alerts and preparation.

+Emergency response: Providing insights into disaster events can help emergency response teams prioritize and allocate resources effectively.

+Social media monitoring: The model can be utilized to monitor social media platforms for real-time updates on weather-related disasters, enabling faster responses and assistance.